Inapproximability of Maximum Diameter Clustering for Few Clusters: Introduction

-To the best of our knowledge, there is no polynomial time algorithm that achieves a factor less than 2 for \tdiam in the $\ell_1$ metric.
+To the best of our knowledge, there is no known polynomial time algorithm that achieves a factor less than 2 for even \tdiam in the $\ell_1$-metric.
+Actually, we prove the above \NP-hardness for the \tdiam problem, and the hardness of approximation continues to hold for the \kdiam problem when $k>3$, simply because we can reduce a hard instance of the \tdiam problem to a hard instance of the \kdiam problem by adding $k-3$ many outliers to the input instance.

-Since the above result also holds for the Hamming metric, it implies that \tdiam problem in the Euclidean metric is \NP-hard to approximate to a factor better than $\sqrt{1.5}\approx 1.224$.
-Surprisingly, there is a better than 2-approximation algorithm for \tdiam in $\ell_2$ space.
-As a straightforward consequence of the algorithm in \cite{badoiu2002approximate} for the $k$-center problem, there exists an efficient $(\sqrt{2}+\varepsilon)$-approximation algorithm for the \kdiam problem in Euclidean space.
+Additionally, since the above result also holds in the Hamming metric, it implies that the \tdiam problem in the Euclidean metric is \NP-hard to approximate to a factor better than $\sqrt{1.5}\approx 1.224$, using the exact same construction.
+Interestingly, there is a better than 2-approximation algorithm for the \tdiam in the $\ell_2$-metric.
+As a straightforward consequence of the \ptas in \cite{badoiu2002approximate} for the $k$-center problem, there exists an efficient $(\sqrt{2}+\varepsilon)$-approximation algorithm for the \kdiam problem in the Euclidean metric (for any $\varepsilon>0$ and constant $k\in\N$).

-Even more surprisingly, we are able to exploit the structure of the Euclidean metric to improve on the $\sqrt{1.5}$-factor \NP-hardness and prove the following:
+That said, we are able to exploit the structure of the Euclidean metric to improve on the $\sqrt{1.5}$-factor \NP-hardness and prove the following: